A Study By: Timothy M. Youngblood

 Religion is a consistent theme in the work of Angelique.
 She is a representative of a continent where spirituality and religion hold sway.
 But there is something more to her work, a level that goes even deeper than her faith and her music.
 There is a reverence there.
 Angelique feels a part of her creations.
 "I am responsible for the songs I write.
 A song lives with you your whole life.
 You don't just sing for singing.
 I will spend my life being a part of my songs."
 Angelique is part of her art inextricably bound, body and soul.
 Her life of religious devotion has made devotion a habit.
 No matter the cause, she serves piously at the altar.
 That altar involves Catholicism and Voodoo, to be sure.
 But it also involves wondrous art.
 Allah, God-- whatever the name may be-- is surely singing hymns of joy."

-Below on the left is a pagan Voodoo alter to the pagan god Oxala/Obatala so called the god of creativity and custom.
-On the right is the Voodoo love (sex) egg.
+Below is the Voodoo love (sex) egg.
 This is used for casting love spells.
-Notice the Easter look and the sun rays coming from it, and notice that they even have a cross on their alter.
-I high-lighted the pagan cross on the alter to show again that it is not of true Christian origin.
+Notice the Easter look and the sun rays coming from it.
 Also they want to get you involved in foretelling your future with what are called Tarot Cards or Tarot readings as shown below.
 These things are not from Jesus, but from Satan and are condemned by the true God of heaven.

 This is the very thing God warns us all to beware of and the reason is because He knows that a departure from the true God and His commands will always lead people into satinic and demon worship.
 Please take this Ecumenical movement seriously or you will be deceived into the soon coming beast system, and if you worship the beast and receive his mark you will lose your salvation.